the-childrens-allergy-clinicthe-childrens-allergy-clinicthe-childrens-allergy-clinicthe-childrens-allergy-clinic

 The reason for that is unknown still.⁣⁣

-So the earlier a diagnosis and intervention is made, the higher will be the chances for children to outgrow their allergy.⁣⁣
+So the earlier a diagnosis and intervention are made, the higher will be the chances for children to outgrow their allergy.⁣⁣

 The initial step is to perform skin prick tests, eventually followed by an open food challenge to baked egg.⁣⁣